appsmithorg/appsmith-docs/how-to-guides/how-to-work-with-graphql-on-appsmith.md

 ## Conclusion

 So now you have seen how easy it is to create applications on Appsmith.
-In this how-to guide we have learned to create an application and connect it with Graphql, also to create, read, update, delete data.
+In this how-to guide we have learned to create an application and connect it with GraphQL, also learned to create, read, update, delete data.
 We have also seen how to work with widgets.
 I hope you enjoyed this how-to guide.
 For more such tutorials you can refer to [Appsmith docs](https://docs.appsmith.com/).